Shlackka/guess-the-god/README.md

 The score is adjusted accordingly, and hintsUsed array functions properly to prevent repeated point deduction for the same hint.

 - **Score Calculation**:  The scoring system was tested to ensure points are correctly awarded for correct answers and deducted for hints.
-The score resets properly when the game is restarted.
+The score properly resets when the game is restarted.

 - **Alert Box**:  The custom alert box was tested to ensure it displays the correct messages for user feedback, and the close button functions as expected.
 Additionally, the answer buttons are temporarily disabled when the alert box is shown and re-enabled upon closing.

-- **Responsive Design**: The layout and functionality were tested across different screen sizes and devices to ensure the game maintains its structural integrity and usability.
+- **Responsive Design**: The layout and functionality was tested across different screen sizes and devices to ensure the game maintains its structural integrity and usability.

 - **Accessibility**: All images were tested for appropriate alt text to ensure accessibility.
-Color contrast was checked to meet accessibility guidelines.
+Colour contrast was checked to meet accessibility guidelines.

 ### Lighthouse Testing